jhpyle/mTCP/README.md

-If you are connected to server that sends "extended ASCII" characters (codes greater than 127) with the expectation that your Telnet client will display them directly to video memory (e.g., as [Code Page 437] character), this Telnet client will misinterpret these codes as the first byte of a Unicode sequence.
+If you are connected to server that sends "extended ASCII" characters (codes greater than 127) with the expectation that your Telnet client will display them directly to video memory (e.g., as [Code Page 437] character), `TELNET.EXE` will misinterpret these codes as the first byte of a Unicode sequence.
 Thus, you will get garbage on the screen.
-If you need to to connect to a server that sends "extended ASCII" characters, use the original mTCP.
+If you need to to connect to a server that sends "extended ASCII" characters, use `TELNETNU.EXE`.

 The [Code Page] and the default unprintable character are configurable in the `MTCP.CFG` file using the directives